Frequently Asked Questions

 A. WorldWide Telescope shows you where items are in space today but all the images are from different ground- and space-based telescopes, and that content is from varying times in the past.

 Refer to the system requirements section on the WWT Download page.

 A. Yes, WorldWide Telescope offers fully-localized user-interfaces for Simplified Chinese, German, Russian, Hindi, Spanish and other language versions of the Windows Client.
 To change your language, install the Windows Client, then choose the “Select Your Language” option from the Settings menu.

 A. The Microsoft Visual Experience Engine is the technology that enables seamless panning and zooming across the night sky, blending terabytes of images, data and stories from multiple sources over the Internet into a media-rich, immersive experience.

 A. We are working with a variety of partners in the academic, educational and scientific communities to make WorldWide Telescope a success.

 A. Microsoft Research is dedicating WorldWide Telescope to the memory of Jim Gray and is releasing WorldWide Telescope as a free resource to the astronomy and education communities with the hope that it will inspire and empower people to explore and understand the universe as never before.

-A. For 19 years, Microsoft has invested, and will continue to invest, in long-term, broad-based research through Microsoft Research.
+A. For more than 20 years, Microsoft has invested in long-term, broad-based research through Microsoft Research.
 WorldWide Telescope is built on work that started with Jim Gray’s work on SkyServer and his contributions to Sloan Digital Sky Survey.

 A. Yes.
 Jim Gray spent his life perfecting database and transaction processing systems, and he was committed to using technology to advance education.
 His seminal work on the SkyServer typified his dedication to making scientific information and exploration available to specialists and laypeople alike, and WWT is an ongoing extension of this work.